Need fresh thinking?

 To help healthcare marketers solve this puzzle, LAVIDGE commissioned a study in which we asked consumers what healthcare words they believed would be most effective in communicating a healthcare provider’s benefits.
 Then we drilled down and separated respondents by age.
 The result is fascinating and extremely useful.

 See the chart above and you’ll notice that all ages ranked knowledgeable, trustworthy and cost-effective at the top.
 This consensus across generations offers the kind of remarkable consistency marketers desire.
-Target audiences often present muddled data that leads to false assumptions and failed campaigns.
+Target audiences often present muddled data that leads to false assumptions and failed branding and marketing campaigns.
 Despite the harmony in our data, it is interesting to note that consumers 55 and older value these attributes more than younger audiences.

 Similarly, people with a high school graduation or less also ranked helpful very high.
 And as education rises, helpful becomes less attractive.
 This is a strong signal that less-educated consumers are having trouble navigating our healthcare system.
 Communicators targeting this market should ensure their marketing messages are easy to understand and should ramp up customer service.